Course Availability: Full Time

 HOW TO APPLY

 You will find all the necessary application information available to download in the 'Booking Information' column in the top, right-hand-side of this page.
+The College will follow its access and recruitment policy to ensure equality and diversity in recruitment for this programme.

 The application process, from Emerson’s receipt of completed application and deposit to final acceptance or rejection of application, will normally take 3 weeks.
 However, this can be delayed if supporting documents are delayed.
 Candidates will receive email acknowledgement of receipt of their application within 3 working days of receipt.